khalalw/personal-blog/src/content/posts/variable-naming-commandments.md

 ### V. Thou shalt keep thy reader in thy thoughts.

 Unless you never plan to share your code, it will be read by someone else other than yourself.
 You shouldn't be the only person to understand it.
-From a black-box standpoint, if I never look at the inner workings for a function, I should have a general idea of what is happening.
+From a black-box standpoint, if I never look at the inner workings of a function, I should have a general idea of what is happening.

 ---